Updated for 19 1/2 years January 4, 2014

 Looking back in my logs at the time of the idea, I found the first day going backward without a QSO was August 4, 1994 so the first QSO in the streak turned out to be with Chuck KG9N/C6A on August 5.
 Many years later, KG9N read about the streak on my web site, and very kindly offered to send a belated QSL card to commemorate the beginning of the streak.

-Over the years of the streak, the streak took on extra meaning.
-It showed, and continues to show, that such a minimal setup as I use really does work, despite the skepticism of some hams who believe you must use as much power and as big an antenna as possible to work anyone, especially DX stations.
+Before long the streak took on extra meaning.
+It showed, and continues to show, that such a minimal setup as mine really does work, despite the skepticism of some hams who believe you must use as much power and as big an antenna as possible to work anyone, especially DX stations.
 It has encouraged many hams who live in situations where they can't use high power or big antennas to get on the air anyway with their own minimal setups and enjoy this wonderful hobby.
 Of course, what makes the success possible is the extreme efficiency and effectiveness of Morse code.
 With other modes you may indeed need the skeptics' QRO and big antennas to succeed, but definitely not with CW.
 That is the most personally satisfying aspect of the streak for me.
 I'm delighted it has brought happiness to so many people.

 A major change in the streak as well as in my ham radio career came on September 1, 1999.
 Before then I used a homebrew 5 watt CW transmitter of my own design and an ICOM R-71A receiver.
 On that day I purchased a Kenwood TS-570D transceiver - the first time I had ever used a commercial transmitter, as well as being the first transceiver.
 As soon as I unpacked it, I did two things.
 I put the microphone away in a drawer where it remains to this day.
 When I turned it on, I set the power to 5 watts output where it has remained to this day except for 3 experimental or accidental QSO's that I don't count in my streak totals.
 I used the 570 at QRO just to see how easy it was to work DX on 80M with high power.
 It was so easy, there was no satisfaction to it.
 I learned from those 2 QSO's what I had always known.
 QRP is the way to go in ham radio to derive maximum satisfaction from the hobby.